italia/daf-docs/installation/local/devVM.rst

 CKAN
 ^^^^^^^^^^
-Use the following link http://ckan:5000 to access the ckan in the Virtual Machine.
+Use the following link http://ckan:5000 to access the CKAN in the Virtual Machine.

 Use only LDAP user to login.